Sep 11, 2020

 Advertising on the internet is challenging.
 Advertising space is everywhere.
-People switch between sites and apps fast, a few snatched minutes on Facebook in the middle of a meeting, WhatsApp chats while commuting or quick snapchat photos at a dinner.
+People switch between sites and apps fast, a few snatched minutes on Facebook in the middle of a meeting, WhatsApp chats while commuting, or quick Snapchat photos at dinner.
 Unless you’re everywhere, chances are, you’ll get missed altogether.
 Right?

 Sharply define your core target audience.
 A company that sells customised holidays can define its core target audience as families who want to go abroad for a vacation in the next one year or as mothers with kids between 2-10yo, who have been on an international holiday before and are planning their new year family trip.

 This early definition helps you choose where to be present - in the first case - which is almost everyone, the advertising will have to be everywhere; in the second case, they can choose more sharply to be present in places where moms of 2-10 yo kids might be on the internet.
 It helps you craft a more personalised message.
-A mom looking for a kid friendly holiday is far more likely to click on an ad that shows child friendly rooms in Hong Kong, than on cheapest flights to Las Vegas.
+A mom looking for a kid-friendly holiday is far more likely to click on an ad that shows child-friendly rooms in Hong Kong, than on the cheapest flights to Las Vegas.

 In a world of ad blockers and skip ad features, one needs the consumer’s permission to talk to them.
 Adding genuine value to a person is the best way to start a conversation.
 So if a make-up brand wants the consumer to come to the website to check the variety of new shades of red lipstick, they need to first build value for the consumer - say by using the phone camera to take a picture and then suggest a shade of red matching the skin tone.